EricOnasis/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Betty in my first directory Moves the Betty file
 8. Bye bye Betty Deletes the file betty
 9. Bye bye My first directory Removes my_first_directory
+10. Back to the future Changes working directory to the previous one